 One of the things that I hear from many of you is how you don’t have a lot of space for assembling a quilt.
 Some of you have to do this on the floor and that requires moving furniture and rugs.
 Well, I’ve recently learned a new way to get your quilt basted and ready to quilt.

 I’ve created a two minute video that demonstrates how to quickly pin baste a quilt.
 I can assure you that I have used this method on two quilts and it’s fast and easy.
 It works on a dining room table or a kitchen island and it doesn’t take up much space.
-(Note: The video player is a new addition and I’ve been having a few glitches.
-You can also see the video on the side bar on the right if it’s not available below.)

 For this project I went with a simple grid for my quilting.
 While it would’ve been fun to experiment with some cute designs, I wanted a finished quilt that I could put on a daybed in the guest room.
 I used wool batting because I had it on hand, and I thought that it might add a little loft to my minimal quilting.